Sumalyo/benchmarkFASER/README.md

 The first part of the project involved __the exploration__ of various open-source lossless compression libraries and the development of a standalone compressor for raw files, which can be used to record performance metrics (such as compression ratio and compression speed) to help determine the best compressor that could be used in the engine.
 You can read more about the exploration of compression algorithms in this [medium blog](https://medium.com/gsoc-2023-data-compression-faser/real-time-lossless-data-compression-for-the-faser-experiment-part-1-274025eb4079) <p>

 After exploration of various algorithms, the next task was to __develop a compression engine module__ that could be integrated into the full FASER DAQ system and can be configured to obtain a compressed file for physics events directly from the acquisition system.
 The challenge was to design a module that could handle high throughput working at high event rates (as high as 4kHz).
-The module would publish relevant metrics on the Monitoring dashboard reporting the compression ratio.
+The module would publish relevant metrics on the Monitoring dashboard, such as the compression ratio.
 <p>

 | ![DashBoard1](https://sumalyo.github.io/benchmarkFASER/FASERImages/Compression%20Dashboard%20High%20Rate.png) |